 After the risk is measured, either quantitatively or qualitatively, and the materiality of risk is stated, an effective risk handling is performed.
 Therefore measures and mechanisms are assessed for the change of the risk situation.
-The main possibilities of the risk treatment as part of the risk controlling are: risk avoidance, risk mitigation, risk transfer, risk acceptance.
+The main possibilities of the risk treatment as part of the risk controlling are: risk avoidance; risk mitigation; risk transfer; risk acceptance.

 Each of these risk controlling techniques has different impact on the risk structure and are analysed by the responsible unit, as the risk owner, Risk Management Division or Risk Management Committee.
-The result of the analysis then forms the fundamental basis for following management decisions.
+The result of the analysis forms then the fundamental basis for following management decisions.